 Constabulary & recruits

-Membership is compulsory for recruits and constabulary employees.
+Membership is compulsory for recruits and constabulary employees (but you can reduce your contribution rate, including to 0% of salary - see below for details).
 You will be required to join the scheme as a recruit when you enter Police College.
 You will become a standard constabulary entrant automatically on graduating.

 *Under the current Police Employees’ and Constabulary Collective Employment Agreements, salary includes the competency service increment (CSI) paid as a lump sum if you are at the top of your pay band as well as certain allowances specified in your employment agreement.
 It excludes bonuses, commissions, fees or other like payment and allowances not specifically regarded as superable.